 Miss Shlaes chairs the board of the Calvin Coolidge Presidential Foundation, a national foundation based in the birthplace of President Coolidge.
-The Foundation's goal is to share Coolidge with Americans, by hosting debate and events at the Coolidge site and through newer media.
+The Foundation's goal is to share Coolidge with Americans, by hosting high school debate and events at the Coolidge site and through newer media.
 She is especially interested in education.

 Miss Shlaes is winner of the Hayek Prize and currently chairs the jury for the prize, sponsored by the Manhattan Institute.
 She has twice been a finalist for the Loeb Prize in commentary.
 In 2002 she was co-winner of the Frederic Bastiat Prize, an international prize for writing on political economy, and later chaired the jury for that prize.
 In 2003, she was JP Morgan Fellow for finance and economy at the American Academy in Berlin.
 In 2004, she gave the Bradley lecture at the American Enterprise Institute.
-Her lecture, titled "The Chicken vs the Eagle" looked at the effect of the National Recovery Administration on the entrepreneur in the New Deal.
+Her lecture, titled "The Chicken versus the Eagle" looked at the effect of the National Recovery Administration on the entrepreneur in the New Deal.
 Over the years she has served at the Council on Foreign Relations (as senior fellow in economic history) and the George W. Bush Presidential Center, where she was one of four directors, working on economic program.

 Many readers know Miss Shlaes from the Wall Street Journal, where she served on the editorial board, writing on foreign policy, taxation and other topics, or from the Financial Times and Bloomberg, each of which carried her syndicated column over the years.
 Currently Miss Shlaes appears in print Forbes and in National Review.
 A magna cum laude graduate of Yale College, Miss Shlaes is married to fellow journalist and editor Seth Lipsky.
 The Lipskys have four children.